appie2go/DomainObjects/readme.md

 * Converting it to a string using the ToString() method
 * Sorting lists of values

-Create a value type by implementing the `ValueType<T>` class, for example:
+Create a value type by implementing the `Value<T>` class, for example:

 ```csharp
 public class Euro : Value<double>